-- Concerns about the welfare of a child are discussed with the designated person without delay. - A written record is made of the concern on incident reporting form as soon as possible. - Concerns that a child is in immediate danger or at risk of significant harm are responded to immediately and if a referral is necessary this is made on the same working day.
+- Concerns about the welfare of a child are discussed with the designated safeguarding lead without delay. - A written record is made of the concern on 06.1b Safeguarding incident reporting form as soon as possible. - Concerns that a child is in immediate danger or at risk of significant harm are responded to immediately and if a referral is necessary this is made on the same working day.